vertica/Vertica-Extension-Packages/bandpass/README.md

         AS LANGUAGE 'Python' NAME 'p_lowpass_factory'
         LIBRARY :library fenced;

+The first two lines define some symbols used in the subsequent lines.

+`DROP LIBRARY IF EXISTS :library CASCADE;` is there to clean up any earlier version of the library that may be present.

+`CREATE LIBRARY :library AS :libfile LANGUAGE 'Python';` informs Vertica where on the filesystem to find the text of the library, and what name (`lowpasslib`) will be used to refer to it.

+`CREATE FUNCTION lowpass ...` tells Vertica what "function" (it's actually a class with methods to setup, invoke, and tear down the functionality) to find in the library and how to query the library to find out the interface the function provides.

 <a id="org23719b7"></a>

 ### Loading the highpass library

-The commands for loading the highpass library are similar to those used to load the lowpass library.
+The commands for loading the highpass library are similar to those used to load the lowpass library and are found in `highpass_load.sql`.

-Run these commands in the directory containing `p_lowpass.py`:

     \set library highpasslib
     \set libfile ''''`pwd`'/highpass.py'''

-    drop library :library cascade;
+    DROP LIBRARY IF EXISTS :library CASCADE;
     CREATE LIBRARY :library AS :libfile LANGUAGE 'Python';
-    CREATE FUNCTION highpass AS LANGUAGE 'Python' NAME 'highpass_factory' LIBRARY :library fenced;
+    CREATE FUNCTION highpass
+        AS LANGUAGE 'Python' NAME 'highpass_factory'
+        LIBRARY :library fenced;

+See the explanation for loading the lowpass library for an explanation of what these lines do.

 <a id="org39510f2"></a>

 ## Running the functions

-There are two files, `highpass_run.sql` and `lowpass_run.sql` which can be used to run the libraries.
+There are two files, `highpass_run.sql` and `lowpass_run.sql` which can be used to run the libraries on the data-sets provided.

 <a id="org9632d7d"></a>